Q: When is your next Dark Ones book?

 Q: Have you ever based one of your heroes on your husband and if so which one?

-A: I have never consciously based a hero on my husband, although many of the traits I find attractive in him (sense of humor, loves animals, technogeeky) have appeared in my heroes.
+A: I have never consciously based a hero on my husband, although many of the traits I found attractive in him (sense of humor, loves animals, technogeeky) have appeared in my heroes.
 But I haven’t ever modelled a hero after him.
 I tend to like my romance heroes very alpha, but I think I’d run screaming from an alpha male in person.

 Q: How do you answer people when they make derogatory remarks about romances?
 What do you say when they ask you when you’re going to write a real book?